-Be prepared when unforeseen situations arise!
+Be prepared when unforeseen situations arise

-- Identify and manage risks that may prevent you from reaching your goals
+- Identify and manage risks that may prevent you from reaching your goals or comply with regulations

 Don’t be unprepared, prevent difficulties with Cleerit!

 With the help of a well-thought-out risk analysis, your organization gets an overall picture of its most important vulnerabilities and challenges, and is prepared for situations that may arise.
 These can be everything from equipment deficiencies or technical problems, to theft, personnel illness, supply disruptions, insufficient financing, natural disasters and crisis situations of various kinds.

-The risk analysis is a process that can be divided into four steps: examine – risk assess – mitigate – control:
+The risk analysis is a process that can be divided into four steps: examine – assess – mitigate – control:

 - Examine – Start by gathering information and identifying potential risks.